Universal relation between $C_{T}$ and the CFT Weyl anomaly: Introduction

 \section{Introduction}

 Conformal field theories (CFTs) occupy a central position in modern theoretical physics.
-They describe quantum field theories that are invariant under the full conformal group, which extends Poincaré symmetry by including scale transformations and special conformal transformations.
-This enlarged symmetry strongly constrains the structure of correlation functions, the operator spectrum, and the renormalization‑group behavior of the theory.
+They describe quantum field theories that are invariant under the full conformal group, which extends Poincar\'e symmetry by including scale transformations and special conformal transformations.
+This enlarged symmetry strongly constrains the structure of correlation functions, the operator spectrum, and the renormalization-group behavior of the theory.
 In any dimension $d$, the local operators of a CFT organize into irreducible representations of the conformal group, labeled by their scaling dimensions and Lorentz spins.
-Among these, the energy–momentum tensor $T_{a b}$ plays a distinguished role: it generates spacetime symmetries and its correlation functions encode universal dynamical data.
-In particular, the two‑point function of $T_{a b}$ is fixed up to an overall coefficient $C_T$, which serves as a measure of the number of degrees of freedom of the theory and appears in a variety of physical contexts, from entanglement entropy to conformal collider bounds.
+Among these, the energy-momentum tensor $T_{ab}$ plays a distinguished role: it generates spacetime symmetries and its correlation functions encode universal dynamical data.
+In particular, the two-point function of $T_{ab}$ is fixed up to an overall coefficient $C_T$, which serves as a measure of the number of degrees of freedom of the theory and appears in a variety of physical contexts, from entanglement entropy to conformal collider bounds.
 In our conventions, the two-point function of the energy-momentum tensor in flat space reads